bbauska/Coursera-Bootstrap/readme.md

 that I have the breadcrumbs and the contact us heading here formatted.
 Then you will see some additional information, the address here.
 You will notice that the footer is already formatted.
-But you will notice two things here, you\'ll notice that there is a line here that says button groups go here and then one more line here that says form goes here.
+But you will notice two things here, you&apos;ll notice that there is a line here that says button groups go here and then one more line here that says form goes here.
-We\'re going to replace these two with a button group and a form.
+We&apos;re going to replace these two with a button group and a form.
-And along the way, learn Bootstrap\'s support for buttons and forms.
+And along the way, learn Bootstrap&apos;s support for buttons and forms.
 Before we proceed forward, now that we have three pages in our website, it is a good idea for us to link them up together, both in the navigation bar and in the links in the footer.
-Let\'s modify those two so that we can navigate between these three pages easily.
+Let&apos;s modify those two so that we can navigate between these three pages easily.
 Going to the contactus.html page, you will notice that in the navigation bar, I already have the links to index.html set up correctly.